"Save me... my hero! Defeat f$%kin' goblins!"Protect Me Knight

 - Stripperiffic: The Amazon and the succubi.
 The Ninja serves a male equivalent to this.

-- The Mage and the Princess also wears a revealing outfit respectively in the game's parodied Japanese and English packaging.
+- The Mage and the Princess also wear revealing outfits respectively in the game's parodied Japanese and English packaging.

 - Walking Shirtless Scene: Try "Walking In Your Thong of Shielding Scene" as the Ninja.